tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 ### Ax'Zilanth viral resistance

-When fighting against the Ax'Zilanth, the second Virus missile you fire against an asteroid has no effect.
-That alien appears to adapt after the first missile.
+The [Ax'Zilanths](../alien/3-ax-zilanths.html) have the ability to adapt to the Virus missile.
+After the first Virus missile, every subsequent Virus missile you fire has no effect.
-This applies even if you fire a second Virus at yourself.

 ### Where are my 5,000,000 credits?